 The FMX Version is more advanced at this state and the VCL version will see "the light of release" a little bit later.
 The documentation is not existing at the moment and to show the benefits of the framework I have to do some youtube-videos - this is for sure.
 But not this year - perhaps you will see "something" at CodeRage 2019.
 (Nov 11.
 2019).
 But this is not decided today.

 To answer the question of the blogpost: 6 Month or 4 to get a beta and perhaps one more month for documentation and another one for videos.
-I will use the FDK installer, that is capable of doing the user registration, updates, online-store and invoices. (bug tracker is coming) Two month.
+I will use the FDK installer, which is capable of doing user registration, updates, online-store, and invoices. (bug tracker is coming) Two months.
 So overall until everything is out including VCL - The final answer is one year.

 The future of App-development will be great.